 Hire a Dog Walker

 If your budget allows, you could pay a dog walker to call in and take your dog out for a walk.
 This also helps with separation anxiety.
-If this is beyond your budget, perhaps you have a friend that could do it and you could offer to do the same for their dog when they are out?
+If this is beyond your budget, perhaps you have a friend who could do it and you could offer to do the same for their dog when they are out?

 Send Your Dog to Daycare